jesse-wei/jessewei.dev-PaperMod/content/classes/index.md

 draft: false
 summary: "Information about all my classes, professors, and grades."
 searchHidden: true
+robotsNoIndex: true
 ---

 You probably discovered this page because I gave you the link.
 This page is unlinked and unsearchable on my website.
+And surely no one reads the source code.

 I give the link to people who want my advice as to what classes they should take.